ScottCalcalas/XZDBfunction/README.md

 | ![Shiny UI Overview](man/figures/xzdbGraph_Explain.png) | ![Shiny UI FirstPage](man/figures/FirstPage.png) |

 This document provides complete instructions for starting the website browser application and its functions.

+Please go to reference page to check the list of analysis functions for statistical and biological analysis in this package.

 ## Quick Tour
 (*Contains setup code for R, launching the web browser directly with an example dataset*)